cudoventures/cudos-network-docs/src/learn/validators.md

 #### 24x7 Utilisation of Infrastructure

-Cudos Network can fully utilis the hardware of all nodes at all times.
+Cudos Network can fully utilise the hardware of all nodes at all times.
 When there are not enough blockchain workloads coming from the Cudos smart contracts to fully utilise the node’s hardware, the nodes can use the Cudo platform to receive workloads, including cryptocurrency mining.
 Thus, the nodes are able to receive workloads to stay at full utilisation at all times.

 Cudos nodes can receive compute workloads from many different sources.
 These include work requested from the Cudos smart contracts, cryptocurrency mining, other blockchain workloads and more traditional “cloud-like” workloads, such as video rendering, scientific simulations or weather prediction.

 ## Staking

-Validators need to stake 2,000,000 CUDOS in order to become eligible.
-In addition, other users can delegate their stake to a validator.
+Validators need to stake 2,000,000 CUDOS when they connect to the Cudos Network in order to become eligible for rewards.
+Users can also delegate additional CUDOS stake to a Validator to earn a portion of rewards.

 ### Staking Rewards

 Validators will get rewarded for their support to the network in the form of staking rewards.
 These rewards will depend on the number of validators and users delegating their stake in the network: the more staking there is, the lower the staking rewards for all participants will be.
 These rewards will be calculated by a smart contract, with upper and lower limits which will not be passed regardless of the staking amounts in the network.
 The lower limit will be around 5% when all circulating tokens are staked.

-### Transaction Fees
+### Transaction Fees / Gas

 Validators earn CUDOS used in the network as gas, each transaction costs gas which is paid to the Validators for helping secure the operation of the Cudos Network.